nalamat/neurobehavior/doc/index.rst

 .. note::

-    Some operations designed to work with the raw physiology data (e.g. decimating the waveform or extracting spikes) typically operate on the data in segments as the raw data is too large to fit in computer memory.
+    Some operations designed to work with the raw physiology data (e.g. decimating the waveform, computing the RMS or extracting spikes) typically operate on the data in segments as the raw data is too large to fit in computer memory.
 The size of the segment is defined by CHUNK_SIZE (in cns.settings).
 If you are getting memory errors, set CHUNK_SIZE to a smaller value.

     See `overriding defaults defined in cns.settings` for detail on how to override this value on a per-user or per-computer basis.